SoftInstigate/restheart-vagrant/README.md

 # Vagrant box for RESTHeart #

-This is a complete Vagrant box for [RESTHart](http://restheart.org).
+This is a complete Vagrant box for [RESTHart](http://restheart.org) REST API Server.
 It uses the [Ansible provisioner](https://docs.vagrantup.com/v2/provisioning/ansible.html).

+> RESTHeart is the REST API server for [MongoDB](https://www.mongodb.org).
+It is written in **Java 8** and built on top of the [Undertow](http://undertow.io) non-blocking Web server.
+It exposes all its functions via HTTP and allows, for example, to fully manage a MongoDB database with just `curl` or from a JavaScript client running in a browser.

 **Tested with:**